Georgkali/Virtual-wallet/README.md

 php artisan serve

-## You can now access the server at http://localhost:8000
+## You can now access the app at http://localhost:8000